nasa-jpl/ION-DTN/gh-pages/docs/ION-Deployment-Guide.md

   other than the one in which the node resides.
 To do so, define the additional environment variable ION_NODE_WDNAME in the shell from which the new process is to be initiated.
-When ionAttach() is called it will first try to get \"current working directory\" (for ION attachment purposes **only**) from that environment variable; only if ION_NODE_WDNAME is undefined will it use the actual cwd that it gets from calling igetcwd().
+When ionAttach() is called it will first try to get "current working directory" (for ION attachment purposes **only**) from that environment variable; only if ION_NODE_WDNAME is undefined will it use the actual cwd that it gets from calling igetcwd().